Help Center

 Have you been collecting feedback on the development of the IPP?
 If so, from whom?

 The IPP development has included feedback from the participating state agencies and from a variety of stakeholder groups, including institutions whose data is in the system, public and private advocacy groups, and direct input from student and other potential user groups.
-If you represent an organization interested in participating in advisory or feedback collection processes for the IPP, use the FEEDBACK button to contact us and provide us your information.
+If you represent an organization interested in participating in advisory or feedback collection processes for the IPP, use the CONTACT US button to contact us and provide us your information.